SkiBikePrint/ERCF_Mods/Filamentalist/readme.md

 <img src="https://github.com/SkiBikePrint/ERCF_Mods/blob/ab9b4967ab9052f7a707d3c00bb203262c5fd5c7/Filamentalist/Images/Base%20Assembly.jpg" width="400" height="350">

-   - 4.2 Screw the Tensioner Mnt onto one of the Support parts using (2) 3x12 FHCS screws.
+   - 4.2 Place the Tensioner Assembly around the Drive Roller Assembly and screw the Tensioner Mnt onto one of the Support parts using (2) 3x12 FHCS screws (or x10, x8).
+#       !!
+THIS IS WHERE AXLE ORIENTATION MATTERS !!
+#          Orient the Drive roller assembly so that the one-way bearing locks in the filament unload/eject direction.
+This can be verified byholding one of the outer drive rollers and rotating the center drive roller.
+It should lock when the center roller is rotated in the direction away from the ERCF.
    - 4.3 Insert the Rear Roller Axle through the same base part aligning the "D" shape end to the flat in the 8mm pocket of the Support.
 Ensure it presses all of the way in (you may need to tap it in a bit).
-Secure with (1) 3x18 FHCS screw.
+Secure with (1) 3x18 FHCS screw (or x10, x8).
    - 4.4 Slide the Rear Roller onto the Rear Roller Axle.
-   - 4.5 Insert the Drive Roller Assembly Axle into the MR608 bearing of this same Support Part.
-#              !!
-THIS IS WHERE AXLE ORIENTATION MATTERS !!
-   - Orient the Drive roller assembly so that the one-way bearing locks in the filament unload/eject direction.
-This can be verified by holding one of the outer drive rollers and rotating the center drive roller.
-It should lock when the center roller is rotated outward (i.e. driving filament away from the ERCF).
-- 3.6 Install the opposite side Support part to assembly pressing in the D shaft end and securing with (3) 3x12 FHCS screws.
+   - 4.5 Install the opposite side Support part to assembly pressing in the D shaft end and securing with (3) 3x12 FHCS screws (or x10, x8).
 Make sure there is no spring tension on the Tensioner arm for this step.
-- 3.7 Insert a section of bowden tube into the ECAS until it bottoms out/butts against the Tensioner Mnt behind the ECAS.
+   - 4.6 Insert a section of bowden tube into the ECAS until it bottoms out/butts against the Tensioner Mnt behind the ECAS.
 Place a locking clip in the ECAS (if you don't have these, an stl file is provided to print the locking clips).
 2.5mm ID tubing is recommended to ensure good stiffness and minimal "buckling" of filament in the driven filament path.
 Cut your section of tubing a little long for the location of the buffer and the run to the ERCF slot position.
 You can fine tune/trim the length after installtion of the buffer.

 # Tuning